oliverandrich/django-solomon/README.md

   - Enter email address on the login page.
   - Email with the verification link is sent to this address.
   - User clicks on the link and is immediately logged in.
 - No seperate views for login and signup.
-This library believes, that there is no difference.
-But if you need to collect further information after the first login of a new user, you can inject one of your own views to collect this data.
+This library believes that there is no difference.
+But if you need to collect further information after the first login of a new user, you can inject one of your views to collect this data.
 - Secure defaults
   - Require same ip address for login and verification.
   - Require same browser for login and verification.